Professor Stephen Graham

 Staff details

-Stephen studied at University College Dublin (BMus) and King’s College London (MMus) before coming to Goldsmiths in 2008 to do a PhD on ‘underground’ music.
-After completing the PhD in 2012 and joining the staff of the Music Department, Stephen expanded and developed the research into a book; Sounds of the Underground was published by University of Michigan Press in May 2016.
+Stephen studied at UCD and King’s College London, completing a PhD at Goldsmiths.
+After becoming Lecturer in Music in 2011, Stephen developed his PhD into a book; Sounds of the Underground was published by University of Michigan Press in May 2016.

 Stephen's Becoming Noise Music was published by Bloomsbury in 2023.
 Stephen co-authored a multi-generic history of 20thC music for CUP (2022, with Tom Perchard, Holly Rogers and Tim Rutherford-Johnson).
 Stephen and Roddy Hawkins' The Work of New Music is under contract with CUP.

-Stephen wrote chapters on popular modernism (Routledge, 2018), popular music biography and life writing (Oxford, forthcoming) and fringe music writing (Routledge, 2023).
-His article on late style and popular music appeared in the JRMA in 2021, and a piece on 1970s fringe music writing in Twentieth Century Music in 2019.
+Stephen wrote chapters on popular modernism (Routledge, 2018), popular music biography and life writing (Oxford, forthcoming) and fringe music writing (Routledge, 2024).
+His article on late style and popular music appeared in the JRMA in 2021 and a piece on 1970s fringe music writing in 20th C. Music in 2019.

 Research interests